PProvost/ESP32_RCCar_Lights_Controller/readme.md

 ## Thoughts and ideas

-- Separate (optional) channel for a dedicated high beams led group
+- Separate (optional) channel for a dedicated high beams led group (instead of changing the brightness)
 - BLE control from mobile